Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 This session felt like therapy, all the crazy bugs that are gamedev specific, exposed

 * Three types of bugs: temporal, graphical, content.
-* sometimes terrible hakcs,
+* sometimes terrible hacks,
-* Domain specific debbugers
+* Domain specific debuggers

 He also recommended and missed Valgrind.
 The Valgrind tool suite provides a number of debugging and profiling tools that help you make your programs faster and more correct.
 The most popular of these tools is called Memcheck.
 It can detect many memory-related errors that are common in C and C++ programs and that can lead to crashes and unpredictable behaviour.

-## Yan Cui, Neo 4 J
+## Yan Cui, Neo4J

-Very cool tool about the complexity of their game and economy and how they are suing this graph database to curb it.
+Very cool tool about the complexity of their game and economy and how they are using this graph database to curb it.
 I am not sure we can/should use this because we don't have the same scaling issues, but great to see none the less.
 Awesome style of presentation too.